 Jujiro Wada did not die in his adopted home of Alaska, but he certainly lived here.
 His life of mushing, prospecting, and trail blazing made an impact on routes and rushes throughout the state.

 Enjoy these articles?
 Sign up for our monthly newsletter to be sure to see them or follow us on Facebook or Instagram.
 Sign up below!

 Reference: Matsuura, H., Blatchford, E., Wang, S., and Nakazawa, T. (2014) Who is the samurai musher?
 Jujiro Wada.
 Studies in Science and Technology, 3(2).

-Lia Slemons is the Trails Coordinator for KMTA.
+Lia Slemons is a former Trails Coordinator for KMTA.
 She endeavors to learn the region’s trails both as an avid trail runner, recreational skier, nascent mountain biker, and expert candy-carrying mother and through their history, ancient and recent.